C-Brown/C-Brown.github.io/_posts/2019-03-07-Custom-Crypter.md

 	return 0;
 }
 ```
 Let's compile it and run it..
-We need to compile our aes implementation also so that we can have it included in our final product.
+We need to include the aes implementation in our compile process so that our calls don't just blindly call something that doesn't exist yet.
 ```
 gcc -c -o aes.o aes.c
 gcc aes_256_crypter.c aes.o aes.h -o aes_256_crypter